How Verbal Aikido Can Keep you Safe – Even with the Most Toxic Parents.

 I realize that this technique sounds simple but when confronted with a toxic family situation it can be difficult to remember how to get out of the fight.
 I always recommend practicing this tool with someone safe – role playing.
 Or write a note on your hand as a reminder.
 If you do have a toxic family the very best thing you can do is to find a skilled and trained therapist to work with you as you separate, differentiate and leave their drama behind.

 As always, please don’t hesitate to contact me for a free consultation.
-I can be found at www.AshleySeeger.com.
+You can find more information about working with me here.